Food Intolerance Testing

 Food intolerance testing.

-Margaret conducts a thorough consultation, and food intolerance testing with the Dietx Electro-Dermal Screening (EDS) Bioenergetics Resonance (BER) machine, to assess possible food intolerances.
-The BER machine has an accuracy rate of 75-80% and gives immediate results - no sending away and waiting for answers, no needles or blood samples,
+Margaret conducts a thorough consultation, and food intolerance testing using muscle testing (Applied Kinesiology principles) to assess possible food intolerances.
+Muscle testing gives immediate results - no sending away and waiting for answers, no needles or blood samples,

 Vitamin and mineral deficiencies go hand in hand with food intolerance, due to an impaired digestive system.
-The BER test provides you with a guide of vitamin and mineral deficiencies.
+Muscle testing can provide you with a guide of vitamin and mineral deficiencies.

 The test may reveal multiple food sensitivities - by eliminating these suspect foods from the diet for a period of one month, followed by their sensible reintroduction, it is possible that they may be tolerated.
 There are two main ways of doing this.
 The first involves removing all offending foods together for one month then reintroducing them one at a time.
 Where there are multiple sensitivities, it may be better to cut out 2 or 3 offending foods each week, ensuring each food is removed for a minimum of one month.
 Margaret will advise on this.
 Margaret will also advise on alternative food ideas.